-Here I’ll be providing a comprehensive review of the 460cc model of the TaylorMade M1 driver, branded TaylorMade’s longest driver and featuring a multi-material construction said to “unlock breakthroughs in distance, playability and feel for all golfers”.
+Here I’ll be providing a comprehensive review of the 2016 model of the TaylorMade M1 driver, branded TaylorMade’s longest driver and featuring a multi-material construction said to “unlock breakthroughs in distance, playability and feel for all golfers”.

 How do these claims hold up in reality?
 Does the M1 have any weak points?
 How big of a step up is the M1 from the previous R15 model?

 Rating: 4.8/5 (Excellent)

-Pros: Does a better job of accommodating golfers of all skill levels than most (if not all) other TaylorMade drivers
+- does a better job of accommodating golfers of all skill levels than most (if not all) other TaylorMade drivers

 - many find weights to be a bit weak in terms of altering shot shape

 Skilled golfers will appreciate the ability to customize their ball flight, and high handicaps will appreciate the added forgiveness of the 460cc clubhead.